 - Vomiting or diarrhea in the last 24 hours - Temperature above normal.
-Students should be fever free for 24 hours without the aid of medication before returning to school. - Respiratory distress - Bacterial infection such as strep, impetigo, and has not been on prescription medication for at least 24 hours. - Contagious conjunctivitis (pink eye) or pus draining from the eye.
-Student must be on medication for at least 24 hours before returning to school. - Head lice-until hair is free of nits. - Ringworm, scabies or an undiagnosed rash. - Any illness or condition contagious to others until treatment is complete. - Students will be sent home if their temperature reaches 100°
+Students should be fever free for 24 hours without the aid of medication before returning to school. - Respiratory distress - Bacterial infection such as strep, impetigo, and has not been on prescription medication for at least 24 hours. - Ringworm, scabies or an undiagnosed rash. - Any illness or condition contagious to others until treatment is complete. - Students will be sent home if their temperature reaches 100°